Turkey burgers are an easy meal prep staple that I tend to forget about, but they never let me down!

 I had never made turkey burgers before, but these came out perfect.
-Because apparently making turkey burgers isn’t that hard!
+Apparently, as I discovered, making turkey burgers isn’t that hard!

 As always this recipe is VERY easy to change up based on your preferences and what’s in your spice cabinet.

-- You can use a real bun instead or lettuce (but then skip the fries to avoid doubling up on healthy carbs)
+- You can use a real bun instead of lettuce

 - You can turn these into meatballs instead of patties!

-The secret is using the right amount of oil (not too little or too much), flipping them halfway and also making sure that they aren’t touching in the pan.
+The secret is using a little oil (too much makes them soggy), flipping them halfway and also making sure that they aren’t touching in the pan.
 I spent a good three minutes arranging them on the pan.

 Here’s a video to show you how I assembled these turkey burgers: